yogi512/Img2Pdf/README.md

 4. Or we can execute this in any location by specifying the directory path

     * eg. img2pdf pdffile /mnt/c/files/jpg_directory  where jpg directory contains the jpg files to be converted to pdf

+5. Using the options :

+    * eg . imgs2pdf [-a or --arrange ] FILENAME DIRECTORY to  arrange image manually

+    * imgs2pdf [-t or --time ] FILENAME DIRECTORY to  arrange images based on time modified "

+    * imgs2pdf [-h or --help ] to get help"

 ## Thank You